89luca89/pakkero/README.md

 big-bin     148M    ->  88M
 ```

+With compression disabled, all resulting file size are ~1mb higher, making it suitable for 5+mb files.

 ## Install

 If you have a [Go](https://golang.org/) environment ready to go, it's as easy as: